dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 <Lightbox src="/img/docs/dbt-cloud/cloud-ide/prettier.gif" width="95%" title="Format YAML, Markdown, and JSON files using Prettier."/>

+You can add a configuration file to customize formatting rules for YAML, Markdown, or JSON files using Prettier.
+The IDE looks for the configuration file based on a order of precedence (first, it checks for a `package.json` file with a "prettier" key).
+For more info on the order of precedence and how to configure files, refer to [Prettier's documentation](https://prettier.io/docs/en/configuration.html).

+Please note, `.prettierrc.json`, `.prettier.js`, and `.prettierrc.toml` files aren't currently supported.

 ### Format Python

 To format your Python code, dbt Cloud integrates with [Black](https://black.readthedocs.io/en/latest/), which is an uncompromising Python code formatter.